johndpope/CryptoCurrencyTrader/README.md

 ## Input Data
 Minor changes were made to the Poloniex API python wrapper which is inluded in the repository https://github.com/s4w3d0ff/python-poloniex.
 Data is retrieved via the Poloniex API in OHLC (open, high, low, close) candlestick format.

+Alternatively data can be supplied in the form of .csv files by including them in the working directory, setting web_flag as false and supplying the filenames as filename1 and filename2, (filename1 will be the currency pair used for trading).

 ### Technical Indicators - Training Inputs
 A series of technical indicators are calculated and provided as inputs to the machine learning optimisation, exponential moving averages and exponential moving volatilities over a series of windows.
 A kalman filter is also provided as an input.